Hermione Baddeley: Career

 Baddeley also had numerous stage credits.
 She had a long professional relationship with Noël Coward, appearing in many of his plays throughout the 1940s and 1950s.
 The most successful was her teaming with Hermione Gingold in Coward's comedy Fallen Angels, though the two women were reportedly "no longer on speaking terms" by the end of the run.

 Baddeley was nominated for an Academy Award for Best Supporting Actress for her portrayal of Simone Signoret's best friend in Jack Clayton's Room at the Top (1959).
 With 2 minutes and 19 seconds of screen time, her role is the shortest ever to be nominated for an Academy Award.
 In 1960 she played prostitute Doll Tearsheet in the BBC's series of Shakespeare history plays An Age of Kings, acting alongside her sister Angela as Mistress Quickly.
 In 1963, she was nominated for Broadway's Tony Award as Best Actress (Dramatic) for The Milk Train Doesn't Stop Here Anymore.

 She was known to American audiences for roles in Bewitched, The Cara Williams Show, Camp Runamuck, Batman, Wonder Woman, $weepstake$, Little House on the Prairie, and Maude (playing the title character's second housekeeper, Nell Naugatuck).
 Toward the end of her career, Baddeley was also a voice-over actress, including roles in The Aristocats (1970) and The Secret of NIMH (1982).

+In January 1973, Baddeley appeared at the Royal Shakespeare Theatre, Stratford-upon-Avon, in Mother Adam by Charles Dyer, as a crippled mother living with her middle-aged mueum attendant son, Adam, played by Peter Wyngarde.

 Personal life

 In 1928 Baddeley married English aristocrat and socialite David Tennant (third son of Edward Tennant, 1st Baron Glenconner).
 She arrived an hour late for the wedding, having misremembered the time booked for the ceremony.
 They rented Teffont Evias Manor, which became known for their boisterous parties (including mixed naked bathing in the goldfish pond).
-She had a daughter, Pauline Laetitia Tennant (born 6 February 1927 – died 6 December 2008); the couple divorced in 1937.
+She had a daughter, Pauline Laetitia Tennant (born 6 February 1927 – died 6 December 2008) and a son, David; the couple divorced in 1937.

 In 1940 Baddeley married Major John Henry ("Dozey") Willis, of the 12th Lancers, son of Major-General Edward Willis, Lieutenant Governor of Jersey.
 They divorced in 1946.
 She had a relatively brief relationship with actor Laurence Harvey, 22 years her junior.
 Although Harvey proposed marriage to her, Baddeley thought the age difference was too great and declined.

 Baddeley was known for her devotion to animals.
 She dedicated her autobiography, The Unsinkable Hermione Baddeley, to her pet dog.
 She continued to work in film and television until shortly before the end of her life.

-She died following a series of strokes on 19 August 1986, aged 79, at Cedars-Sinai Medical Center in Los Angeles.
-Her remains were returned to the United Kingdom.
-She was survived by two children, Pauline Tennant and David, from her first marriage.
+She died on 19 August 1986, aged 79, at Cedars-Sinai Medical Center in Los Angeles following a series of strokes.
+Her remains were repatriated to the United Kingdom for burial.